eProsima/Integration-Service-docs/docs/installation_manual/installation.rst

   **WebSocket**

   * :code:`WebSocketAddTwoInts`: A simple server/client C++ application, running under *WebSocket++*.
-    It allows to perform service requests and replies to a service named *add_two_ints*, which consists of two integer numbers as a request type and answers with a single value, indicating the sum of them.
+    It allows performing service requests and replies to a service named *add_two_ints*, which consists of two integer numbers as request type and answers with a single value, indicating the sum of them.
     As an alternative to `colcon`, in order to compile the `WebSocketAddTwoInts` example, the following commands can be executed: